Podchaser Logo

 4:28

-infection and then dies.
-So if
+that very same infection and then dies.
+So

 4:30

-Paul struggles with that kind of a graphic
+if Paul struggles with that kind of a graphic

-word picture what about the rest of us
+word picture, what about the rest of us

 4:35